Superalgos/Superalgos/README.md

 ### Olivia

-Let's take a look at another indicator, Olivia.
-According to her README file Olivia offers four different products: candles at sub-hour resolutions, candles in resolutions above one hour, volumes in sub-hour resolutions and volumes in resolutions above one hour.
+Let's take a look at another indicator, [Olivia](https://github.com/AAMasters/AAOlivia-Indicator-Bot).
+According to her [README](https://github.com/AAMasters/AAOlivia-Indicator-Bot/blob/master/README.md), Olivia offers four different products: candles at sub-hour resolutions, candles in resolutions above one hour, volumes in sub-hour resolutions and volumes in resolutions above one hour.
 And guess what?
 Indeed, Olivia uses Bruce's 1-minute candles and 1-minute volumes to produce complementary candles and volumes at different resolutions.

 ### Tom